Salesforce

 Required for Authentication |

-To authorize and grant the above scopes to our OAuth Client application, you must have System Administrator user profile permissions or follow the instructions provided below to create a user with custom permissions to grant the above scopes.
+To grant the Required Scopes for Stand-Alone AppExchange Integration, you must have System Administrator user profile permissions, or you must complete the following instructions to create a new oran existing user with custom permissions.

 3. | Click New to create a permission set. |